7 out of 10 4th graders in Washington, DC are not proficient in reading.

 - Alexandria is a vibrant and diverse community, and this is reflected in its schools—Alexandria City Public Schools’ students speak more than 100 home languages, making it among the most diverse school districts in the country.

 - The Literacy Lab partners with DC Public Schools, Alexandria City Public Schools, and several public charter schools.

 - The Literacy Lab is proud to partner with Serve DC to implement its AmeriCorps programs in the District of Columbia.

-Children in the Richmond area lag behind their peers statewide in reading skills.
+Children in the Central Virginia area lag behind their peers statewide in reading skills.

-- The Literacy Lab launched programs in the Greater Richmond area in 2016 and has current partnerships with Richmond Public Schools, Henrico County Public Schools, Hopewell City Public Schools, and Petersburg City Public Schools.
+- The Literacy Lab launched programs in the Central Virginia area in 2016 and has current partnerships with Richmond Public Schools, Henrico County Public Schools, Hopewell City Public Schools, Petersburg City Public Schools, Hampton City Schools, and Newport News Public Schools.